-House Support, its staff and carers are committed to ensuring that these contacts are facilitated, maintained and promoted wherever this is planned for and appropriate, also bearing in mind safeguarding for all concerned.
+People with whom the child needs to maintain contact with may include parents, siblings, grandparents and other family members, previous foster carers and friends.
+Hythe House Support, its staff and carers are committed to ensuring that these contacts are facilitated, maintained and promoted wherever this is planned for and identified in the Care Plan, also bearing in mind safeguarding for all concerned.